-A woman grieving over her sister's passing is comforted by unexpected gusts of wind.
+A woman grieving over her sister's death finds comfort in unexpected gusts of wind.

 Standing on an overlook while visiting the Blue Ridge Mountains, I took in the vibrant, dramatic colors of fall.
 The overwhelming beauty made me miss my sister, Gale, more than ever.

 She was the artist in the family, and we’d lost her to pancreatic cancer only two months before.
 Gale would have loved to paint this scene, I thought.
 Landscapes were her specialty.